Published on 8 April 2017; revised

 The ASP: Psychological/Psychiatric Labels

-This is because they’re hiding out from people so that no one will find out that they’re feral.
-They’re hiding during the daytime (when most people are out and about), or living in a place that’s remote from people.
+This is because they are hiding out from people so that no one will find out that they are feral.
+They are hiding during the daytime (when most people are out and about), or living in a place that is remote from people.
 And their interactions with people take place when there are very few people around.
-Or when the situation is controlled, as I’ve mentioned in prior blogs, through mind control.
+Or when the situation is controlled, as I have mentioned in prior blogs, through mind control.

 Like Many Animals, ASPs Are Adept at Mind Control

-They’re very adept at what we call ‘mind control’ because they’re very in touch with the feral drives.
-(4) And the feral drives, in our unconscious and subconscious minds … because we’ve been socialized … are beneath our notice.
+And the feral drives, in our unconscious and subconscious minds … because we have been socialized … are beneath our notice.

 But right out there, in front of them, are our feral drives that they can manipulate through their telepathy.
-On the astral plane, I’ve never yet known a sociopath that isn’t extremely adept at telepathy (5) and mind control.
+On the astral plane, I have never yet known a sociopath that is not (like many nonhuman mammals, both wild and domesticated) extremely adept at telepathy (5) and mind control.

-They, for their part, feel that we socialized humans are weak, deluded and blinded by our early upbringing, and that we, like lambs, go silently and greatly deservingly, to slaughter by their hand.
-(6)
+They, for their part, feel that we socialized humans are weak, deluded and blinded by our early upbringing, and that we, like lambs, go silently and greatly deservedly, to slaughter by their hand.

 So these are the things that we have to look out for.
 The people in our Ascension community call these people Controllers.
-But the truth of the matter is that they’re lacking something.
+But the truth of the matter is that they are lacking something.
 I believe it has something to do with genetics, and a twist or torque in the etheric net.
-It’s my very great hope that there will be a solution to this difficulty, so that they can join the flow of the Hu … of humankind … in years to come.
+It is my very great hope that there will be a solution to this difficulty, so that they can join the flow of the Hu … of humankind … in years to come.